-As dirt and vegetation was worn away by the elements, the landscape was left with exposure of the Queenston shale below the surface farmland.
-Unfortunately, the shale supports little or no vegetation and has left the area as barren badlands.
+As dirt and vegetation were worn away by the elements, the Queenston shale below the surface farmland was exposed.
+Unfortunately, the shale supports little or no vegetation, and has left the area as barren badlands.
 The reddish hue of the Badlands is caused by iron oxide, while narrow greenish bands show where groundwater has transformed the rock from red to green iron oxide.

 Know Before You Go

 From Toronto take Hwy 427 to Hwy 401-W then 410 towards Brampton.
 Exit onto Hurontario-N and continue 9.6km.
 Turn left on Old Baseline Road and go 3.8km until you see the Badlands on your left.
 Physical access to walk on the badlands is no longer available, instead there is now a viewing platform and boardwalk.
 There are parking spaces adjacent to the boardwalk and a sidewalk that leads directly to a parking lot on Olde Base Line Road.